The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.0

 In better news the heavily bolstered seats are very supportive, and because they – and the steering column – have electric adjustment as standard, it’s very easy to find your favoured driving position.
 What’s more, the digital instrument panel looks rather nifty, and the information displayed changes according to which driving mode you’re in.

 Two-door coupes are never going to be chosen specifically for their practicality, but they should have enough space to cope with four people and some luggage occasionally.
 The Lexus, does, but only just.
 Adult passengers will fit into the back seats, but they won’t be particularly comfortable – especially for long periods – due to the limited headroom and legroom.
 The boot is a reasonable size at 340 litres, but rivals give you more space.

-At the moment, the RC is only available in 300h form, which means it’s a hybrid that brings together a 2.5-litre petrol engine, an electric motor and a nickel-metal hydride battery to produce a combined output of 220 horsepower.
+At the moment, the RC is only available in 300h form, which means it’s a hybrid combining a 2.5-litre petrol engine, an electric motor and a nickel-metal hydride battery to produce a combined output of 223 horsepower.
 That’s comparable to most mainstream versions of rivals.
 Even so, though, the 300h still feels rather outgunned for performance.
 Like with many hybrids, any meaningful pressure on the throttle pedal sends the revs soaring, making a thrashy noise that’s disproportionate to the modest increase in pace you feel.
 That’s the case whether you’re accelerating from a standstill (0-62mph takes a leisurely 8.6 seconds) or picking up speed on the move.

 For our review of the RC F performance version of the RC see our dedicated review.